claesgill/azure_ml_workshop/local/README.md

 - Check out the documentation for [register datasets](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets#register-datasets).

 ## Train a model
 In this task you will upload and run the training script(`train_char_rnn.py`).
-You can have a look at the script if you like, but it essentially trains a CharRNN model on the dataset you uploaded in the [Upload dataset](#upload-dataset) section.
+You can have a look at the script if you like, or read more about what it does in the [Char RNN](#char-rnn) section.
+What it essentially does is that it trains a CharRNN model on your Shakespeare dataset and generates a trained model.

 The first thing you need to do is to set up a compute instance.
 If you don't have one already, you need to follow the steps in section [compute instance](https://github.com/claesgill/azure_ml_workshop/tree/issue_8_new_tasks#compute-instance) before you continue.